 There is a wide variety of sunscreens available, including lotions, sprays, creams, gels, wipes, and lip balms, to name a few.
-These topical products absorb or reflect some, but not all, of the sun's ultraviolet (UV) radiation on the skin to help protect against sun damage.
+These topical products absorb or reflect some, but not all, of the sun's ultraviolet (UV) radiation on the skin to help protect against sun damage which is known as SPF (Sun Protection Factor).
 But which one is right for you?
 Our practice can help you find the best sunscreen for your needs and lifestyle.

 SPF - what's in a number?